tommifede/project/README.md

 The `Renderer` class handles the graphical representation of the Lotka–Volterra simulation using SFML.
 It separates private members, which store internal state such as window size, axis scales, maximum world extents, trajectory points, last drawn step, text labels and others, from public methods that provide the drawing interface and configuration.

-Private methods compute tick steps, world scaling and manage incremental trajectory updates via `last_drawn_step_` and `sf::VertexArray`, ensuring that only newly evolved points are processed at each step to optimize performance.
+Private methods compute tick steps, world scaling and manage incremental trajectory updates via `last_drawn_step_` and `sf::VertexArray`.
+This ensures that only newly evolved points are processed at each step to optimize performance.

 The public interface includes the constructor, a getter for window size, a `setDraw` method to configure views and scaling based on current simulation state and two overloaded `draw` methods: one to render up to a specific step, useful for animated evolution, and one to draw the full trajectory at once.

-Rendering uses two separate views: `ui_view` for fixed interface elements such as axes, labels, and titles and `world_view` for the dynamic simulation space, allowing independent scaling and panning without affecting the user interface.
+Rendering uses two separate views: `ui_view` for fixed interface elements such as axes, labels, and titles and `world_view` for the dynamic simulation space, allowing independent scaling and translation without affecting the user interface.

 Trajectory points are colored according to deviations from the initial energy, providing a direct visual cue of the system's energetic changes, while equilibrium points are highlighted in distinct colors.